Xoaib007/MySQL-Notes/README.md

 #### LEFT JOIN

 LEFT JOIN Returns all records from the left table, and the matched records from the right table.
+This type of join returns all rows from the LEFT-hand table specified in the ON condition and only those rows from the other table where the joined fields are equal (join condition is met).

 ```sql
 SELECT